praneet119/auto_tag_gen/README.md

 STOPWORDS WHAT AREE ?
 MANUAL ADDITION BY ?

+//Stopwords are words which are common words which are of liitle significance and removed before further processing of text.
+//Manual addition to already list by analyzing the text of the document.

 # HOW IS THE FINAL CLEAN CONTENT RETRIEVED  ?
 DOES THE ORDER MATTER ?
+//The order does not greatly matters but should be followed.
 UNICODE CHARACTERS ISSUE ###soution ....

 cleaned_content